We advocated on your behalf during the state election campaign to ensure the next Government understands, listens to and delivers on our priorities.

 We called on the candidates for Caulfield to commit to:

 - Creating new open space on Crown land at Caulfield Racecourse Reserve by reinvesting an estimated $30 million in Windfall Gains Tax payable by the Melbourne Racing Club

 - $1 million to improve pedestrian access, traffic management and parking around Caulfield Station.

 Access the full list of community priorities in Our community priorities for the Caulfield electorate [PDF].

-We are calling on the candidates for Oakleigh to commit to:
+We called on the candidates for Oakleigh to commit to:

 - A $10 million contribution to the $52 million redevelopment of the iconic and much-loved Carnegie Memorial Swimming Pool, adding to the commitment of $15 million from the Federal Government

 - $4 million to convert 4,068m2 of Council-owned land in Carnegie into a new open space

 - $1.2 million to upgrade Boyd Park playground in Murrumbeena, with a new play space for all ages, three shelters, new seating and trees, and a new automated public toilet.